Average Driving Distance by Age and Handicap: Amateurs Vs Pros

 One of the biggest issues is that modern golf courses designed for tournament play now take up a lot more space.
 Designers often feel the need to build a course that is the better part of 8000 yards long.

 In a world that is growing more environmentally conscious, this is a big problem.
-Many see golf courses as a waste of resources and a playground for the rich.
+Many see courses as a waste of resources and a playground for the rich.
 Golf should not be making it worse by gobbling up more land than it really needs.

 In addition the greater the playing area that has to be maintained, the more staff you need to employ.
 You will also need more water, energy and chemicals to maintain the course.

-Even in the UK, where water is rarely in short supply, golf courses are having to look at ways of “protecting” their water supply.
+Even in the UK, where water is rarely in short supply, courses are having to look at ways of “protecting” their water supply.

 Long courses cause an extra problem because many amateurs insist on playing from the tees that their heroes play from.
 Given that the average drive for male amateurs is around eighty yards less than a tour pro that’s not going to lead to a speedy round.